 Flexibility is one of my greatest strengths with gameplay programming is my speciality as I love to experiment, to tweak and to improve.
 I have supported senior/lead developers in their tasks, led small teams, mentored and trained multiple developers throughout my career.

-I am good at what I do.
 I’ve been able to work in multiple roles at various capacities and adapt to the scenario, filling in when needed such as becoming an acting SCRUM master while liaising with multiple stakeholders and switching back to a team lead later on.

 I also intend to go a step further and actively mentor and direct a small team made up of students from January 2014 to develop a small open source mobile game.
 This gives me the opportunity to pass on my knowledge and experience to the next potential generation of developers and it gives them a decent sized portfolio piece to use as a demonstration of their skills.